learn-co-curriculum/git-interview-baseline/INTERVIEW_INSTRUCTIONS.md

 Please fork this repo and make edits to improe the README.md file.

-Leveragethe power of `git` to document your thought process.
+Leverage the power of `git` to document your thought process.
 Upon completion, please email your Flatiron contact with the URL to your fork.

+## Collaboration / Research

+You are not to collaborate / review others' proposals / etc. Please make this your own work that shows how *you* think.
+Plagiarism is unacceptable, "lifting ideas" is unacceptable, "seeking inspiration" is unacceptable.
+The docs on `git` are permissible, of course!

 ## Preserve `git`